A partnership you can rely on.

 We deliver specific advice and bespoke insurance arrangements to a wide range of organisations, including charities, national governing bodies, sports associations and leisure and cultural trusts.

-Whether it is a motor accident and you need to get your vehicle back on the road or protection against claims from injured third parties, we provide comprehensive cover to ensure you and your community are protected.
-Optional extra covers are available, like Breakdown and Legal Expenses, ensuring you are in safe hands and can get back to supporting your community as soon as possible.
+Whether there’s been a motor accident and you need to get your vehicle back on the road or you require protection against claims from injured third parties, we provide comprehensive cover to ensure you and your community are protected.
+We can also provide cover for modified vehicles, such as vehicles that have wheelchair ramps or tail lifts.

 Protects your organisation's legal liability to third parties for death, bodily injury or damage to their property by providing coverage for the legal expenses and potential compensation awards associated with such claims.
 This can often be extended to cover additional risks such as medical malpractice, abuse and hirer’s liability.